exercism/java/CONTRIBUTING.md

  - Follow the instructions regarding creating a pull request into the upstream repo.

- **NOTE:** Git and gradle commands can still be ran in the command line when using and IDE.
+ **NOTE:** Git and gradle commands can still be run in the command line when using and IDE.
 The steps outlining how to perform using IDE tools are for convenience only.

 ## Getting Familiar With the Codebase